Page 9: Historical Events In February - 20

 1994 Pope John Paul II demands juristic discrimination of homosexuals on February - 20.

-1998 Tara Lipinski wins Olympics figure skating gold medal on this day in history.
+1998 On February - 20 tara Lipinski wins Olympics figure skating gold medal

-1998 UN Secretary-General Kofi Annan lands in Baghdad, for peace negotiations on February - 20.
+1998 On February - 20 uN Secretary-General Kofi Annan lands in Baghdad, for peace negotiations

 1999 Fifteen-year-old U.S. figure skater Tara Lipinski becomes the youngest gold medal winner in Winter Olympics history, as she wins the ladies figure skating category at Nagano, Japan on February - 20.